fsjohnhuang/iNumeric/README.md

 # iNumeric
-iNumeric is a enhanced input number behavior library build by CLJS and JS.
+iNumeric is a enhanced input number behavior library build by ClojureScript.